albert-elmore/albert-elmore/README.md

-# Albert Elmore

-Network engineer and systems builder based in Minneapolis.

 Most of the software here exists because I wanted a tool, system, or workflow that didn't already exist.

 Currently interested in: